lphilips/lphilips.github.io/uni-corn.md

-Both the declaration of the collection and the function constructor are replicated: this means that tasks added to the collection are automatically propagated to every client, and every chance to an instance of Tasks is synchronised between server and clients as well.
+Both the declaration of the collection and the function constructor are replicated: this means that tasks added to the collection are automatically propagated to every client, and every chance to a `Task` instance is synchronised, even when the change comes from a client.

 ##### Adding a new slice
 The final application will have three collections: classes, tasks and meetings.
 We define getters, setters and sorting functions on these collections.
 Because the collections are replicated, we define a new slice that contains this code and we let the tool figure out where the code should end up.
-For this reason, we don't need to update the `@config` placement of the slices, because we now defined a _free_ or _unplaced_ slice.
+For this reason, we don't need to update the `@config` placement of the slices, because we now define a _free_ or _unplaced_ slice.
 ```javascript
 /* @slice getters+setters */
 {